-Learn everything about Chateau Meyney, St. Estephe Bordeaux wine producer, with wine tasting notes, wine and food pairing tips.
-Learn about the best vintages, vineyards, ratings, a history of the property, information on wine making and terroir.
+Learn everything about Chateau Meyney, St. Estephe with wine tasting notes, wine and food pairing tips.
+Learn all the best vintages, vineyards, a history of the property and information on the winemaking.
 If you want to read about other Bordeaux wine producers: Links to all Bordeaux Wine Producer Profiles

 Chateau Meyney History, Overview

 Chateau Meyney in Saint Estephe has a long history starting in the 17th century.
 At that time, the Bordeaux wine estate belonged to the monks who planted the first vines at Meyney.
 Prior to the planting of the vines, the property was used a convent.

 However, the modern age of Chateau Meyney starts in 1917, when it was purchased by the well-established Cordier family that same year.
 The wines were produced at the time by the same team that looked after all the numerous Cordier estates.

 In 2004, Chateau Meyney was purchased CA Grands Crus, which owns several other Bordeaux properties including; Chateau Grand Puy Ducasse in Pauillac, Chateau Rayne Vigneau in Sauternes and other assorted Cru Bourgeois estates.
 Thierry Budin was placed in charge of the various Bordeaux wine producing estates.

 Things quickly changed for the better at Chateau Meyney.
 With the 2014 vintage, Chateau Meyney produced what could be the best wine in the history of the estate.
 That is until the sublime 2016 vintage which is even better!